Best Beaches in the Petoskey Area

 Sturgeon Bay Beach – Cross Village (Dogs must be kept on a leash as this is a protected area for certain wildlife.)

-Whether you’re looking for a beach to relax or one to take the whole family to – there is something for everyone.
+Whether you’re looking for a beach to relax or one to take the whole family to, there is something for everyone.
 One thing is clear, nothing beats looking out over the freshwater of the Great Lake State of Michigan with your toes in the sand.

 About the author

-Ellen Auten is a native to the area and loves to promote the next fun thing to do in the Petoskey Area – but also loves giving out local favorites and learning opportunities for all.
+Ellen Hillier is a native to the area and loves to promote the next fun thing to do in the Petoskey Area – but also loves giving out local favorites and learning opportunities for all.
 She hopes to help in your planning process for your next trip to the Petoskey Area of Northern Lower Michigan.